Dr Jeremy Price

 Specific research areas:

-- Managing the observational component of COLPEX, a field experiment to examine cold pooling of air and fog formation in a region of hilly terrain;
+- Managing the observational component of LANFEX, a field experiment to examine the formation and evolution of fog in a region of hilly terrain;

 - Fog formation, evolution and dissipation, with an interest in correctly predicting stability and turbulence in radiation fog;